haybgq/cis385/source/report-4/report4.rst

 reports back to the WebDriver with each iteration.
 The browser is the medium upon which all automation functions all automation activities occur.

-In `Configuration <configuration>`, we learned the command to launch a browser-instance via the browser-driver (example: ``chromedriver``).
+In :ref:`Configuration <configuration>` , we learned the command to launch a browser-instance via the browser-driver (example: ``chromedriver``).

 .. _locator strategies: